VirtuFinancial/FixClient/README.md

 ## Releases

+If this is the first time you've run FIX Client follow the installation instructions below.

+### Latest
+This branch is the home of all future development.
+The initial main difference between this and the legacy 4.x branch is that the data dictionary is now built on the FIX Orchrestra standard.
+* Download the latest release [5.0.0-pre-release-1](https://github.com/GaryHughes/FixClient/releases/tag/v5.0.0-pre-release-1)

+### Legacy
+This branch maintains historic functionality including ITG/Virtu specific data dictionary customisation.
 * Download the latest stable release [4.0.0](https://github.com/GaryHughes/FixClient/releases/tag/v4.0.0)
-* If this is the first time you've run FIX Client follow the installation instructions below.

 ## Installation

 * Install the [.NET 5.0 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.5-windows-x64-installer)
     * **NB** FIX Client is not compatible with **.NET 5.0.4** Please see [here](https://github.com/GaryHughes/FixClient/issues/2) for details.
-* FIX Client is distributed as .NET single file application, just download FixClient.exe from a [release](https://github.com/GaryHughes/FixClient/releases/latest) and run it.
+* FIX Client is distributed as .NET single file application, just download FixClient.exe from a [release](https://github.com/GaryHughes/FixClient/releases) and run it.

 ## Building